octoberswimmer/batchforce/README.md

           like Apex's String.escapeUnicode method
         - base64: base-64 encodes input
-        - compareAndSet: check if key maps to value; if key doesn't exist, set it to value
+        - compareAndSet: check if key maps to value; if key doesn't exist, set it to value (return true unless key already exists with different value)
+        - changeValue: update value associated with key (returns true if key did not already exist or value is changed)
-        - incr: increments the number stored at key by one. set to 0 if not set.
+        - incr: increments the number stored at key by one. set to 1 if not set.

         The + and - operators can be used to add, update, or remove fields on the record object.
 For example: